redwoodjs/redwood/docs/docs/docker.md

 Here we copy the minimum set of files that the `yarn install` step needs.
 The order isn't completely arbitrary—it tries to maximize [Docker's layer caching](https://docs.docker.com/build/cache/).
 We expect `yarn.lock` to change more than the package.json files, the package.json files to change more than `.yarnrc.yml` , and `.yarnrc.yml` to change more than the binary, etc.
-That said, it's hard to argue that these files couldn't be arranged differently, or tht the `COPY` instructions couldn't be combined.
+That said, it's hard to argue that these files couldn't be arranged differently, or that the `COPY` instructions couldn't be combined.
 The important thing is that they're all here, before the `yarn install` step:

 ```Dockerfile